 - Direct Admit applicants will be notified of a decision on a rolling basis after a complete application including all required materials is received.

-- Direct Admit applicants must sign and submit a form confirming enrollment for Fall 2026 by the date stated in the letter of admission.
+- Direct Admit applicants must sign and submit a form confirming enrollment for by the date stated in the letter of admission.

 - Direct Admit applicants who are accepted and confirm will be responsible for submitting their final official transcripts (including the final degree conferred transcript), directly to the Law School Admission Council (LSAC) as part of their Credential Assembly Services (CAS) report.
 Indiana Law will give admitted Direct Admit applicants a voucher to cover the cost of the CAS registration and report fees.